Security Analysis (Proofs)

 Plaintext HyperLogLog counting has a serious inflation problem: an attacker can send one request for each bucket, each carrying the maximum geometric value, and instantly push the unique client estimate to its ceiling.
 How does our protocol compare?
 Our gold standard is the naive unique client ID approach, where each forged request inflates the count by exactly one—attack effort is linear with coefficient one.

 If a malicious client sends $y$ with $\Jacobi_N(y) ≠ -1$, the server will detect it.
 So we can focus on a malicious client sending $y$ with $\Jacobi_N(y) = -1$.
-As discussed in the previous section, every element $y \in J_N^-$ is of the form $y = x_0 g^h$ where $g$ is our chosen semigenerator and $x_0$ is an arbitrary twist element with $\Jacobi_N(x_0) = -1$.
+As discussed in the previous section, the values it can build from a fixed twist $x_0$ (with $\Jacobi_N(x_0) = -1$) and the published semigenerator $g$ are those of the form $y = \pm x_0 g^h$; take $y = x_0 g^h$, the other case being essentially the same.
 Here we use $h$ as just an arbitrary attacker-controlled exponent value, not necessarily the output of a hash function.
 The question is whether a malicious client can influence $y$ to have large geometric sample values.

 In the unique ID scheme, each request with a freshly “forged” client ID inflates the client count by one.
 How does HLL over RSA compare to this when an attacker tries to inflate its estimates?
 The expected maximum value of $\tz(c + h)$ is $k+1$ when scanning a consecutive block of $2^k$ values.
 This is slightly better than sending random values.
 If an attacker sends $B2^k$ spoofed requests they can push each bucket up to an expected value of $k + 1$, which gives a client count estimate of: